yannikthegenius/YTG-REAPER/README.md

 ---

 #### ℹ️ Information
+- Due to toolbar icons not being vector files, this config is intended to be used for 24" Monitors at 100% Display Scaling.
 - I am aware that there are absolute paths.
 I don't know how it would be possible to adapt this into user specific relative paths.
 - The intention behind this repo is to give a proof of concept of what is possible in the REAPER DAW.
 - In my opinion, giving users a better out of the box experience, like a focus on more visual toolbar buttons or implementing the most popular .lua scripts as native features, would increase the user experience by a lot.
-- As well as finally giving the ReaPlugs a visual overhaul and implementing some rudimentary stock sounds or libraries.
+As well as finally giving the ReaPlugs a visual overhaul and implementing some rudimentary stock sounds or libraries.
 If Cockos would do that, REAPER could finally advance.